Hemileccinum impolitum: Distribution and habitat

 Hemileccinum impolitum is ecologically versatile, forming ectomycorrhizal associations with several species of oak (Quercus), but occasionally also with beech (Fagus) and chestnut (Castanea).
 It does not appear to be substrate-specific and has been reported from both calcareous and acidic soil.
 In the United Kingdom, it is occasionally found in southern England, although finds in other parts of the country have also been reported.

 Molecular phylogenetic testing has so far verified its presence in Estonia, France, Germany, Portugal, Spain, Sweden, and the Mediterranean islands of Cyprus and Sardinia.

 Edibility

-The iodine bolete is described as edible by some authors, and inedible by others, probably because of its peculiar odour.
-However, it is hardly ever found in large numbers, therefore care and discretion should be exercised when harvesting this mushroom.
+The iodine bolete is described as edible by some authors, and inedible by others, probably because of the peculiar odour of this species.
+However, it is hardly ever found in large numbers, therefore care and discretion should be exercised when intending to eat this mushroom.